milieuinfo/minaraad/README.txt

  $ cp buildout.cfg.in buildout.cfg

 Then edit the buildout.cfg file and follow the inline instructions in that file.
-You should at least make sure you extend devel.cfg, ontwikkel.cfg, oefen.cfg or productie.cfg.
+You should at least make sure you extend either devel.cfg, ontwikkel.cfg, oefen.cfg or productie.cfg and probably set a password for the database.

 Any other .cfg files you see are used by devel/ontwikkel/oefen/productie.cfg and should not be used directly.